Building Software Defined Infrastructure - The Book

 As an industry, we’ve now ticked box one of “how to build IP infrastructures” by reliably streaming video, audio and metadata over enterprise IP networks.
 Now, we need to greatly simplify IP broadcast infrastructures to improve their operation and integration.

-This series seeks to clarify what is meant by Software Defined Infrastructure, how its fundamental design philosophy is key to the next evolutionary step for broadcast systems, and how it can benefit broadcasters with scalability, reliability, resilience and very high levels of security.
+This series seeks to clarify what is meant by Software Defined Infrastructure, how its fundamental design philosophy is key to the next evolutionary step for broadcast, and how it can benefit broadcasters.

 We discuss the fundamental differences between virtualization and microservices and how microservice based systems go hand in hand with Software Defined Networks in the design and implementation of truly scalable systems.

-The next phase of our IP enabled journey is going to be one of delivering simplicity and integration through microservices.
-For IP to become the success it promises, we need to look more closely at how we make it work operationally so that simplicity and integration become as easy as maintaining a high-quality internet mobile phone connection when walking from the office to the park.
+The next phase of our IP enabled, software defined broadcast infrastructure journey is going to be one of delivering simplicity and integration through microservices.
+Broadcasters have little appetite for vendor lock-in, and for IP to become the success it promises, we need to look more closely at how we make it work operationally, so that simplicity and integration become as easy as maintaining a high-quality internet mobile phone connection when walking from the office to the park.

 Article 1 : What Is Software Defined Infrastructure?